kentoje/react-reducer-state-management/README.md

-# React State Management with Reducer
+# React State Management

+- `Home` implements state management based on the reducer pattern coupled with Context API.
-Only `Todo` implements a state management based on the reducer pattern.
+- `Todo` implements state management based on the reducer pattern.